 Key Enhancements

-2. Maintaining an Adaptive Holdout Baseline: A control variant is retained for benchmarking, with its traffic allocation gradually reduced to a minimum level (e.g., 5%).
+1. Maintaining an Adaptive Holdout Baseline: A control variant is retained for to estimate the baseline performance, its traffic allocation is gradually reduced to a minimum level.

-4. Incubation Period for New Arms: New variants are given a protection period (e.g., 5 days) to gather sufficient data before being evaluated for potential removal.
+4. Incubation Period for New Arms: New variants are given a protection period to gather sufficient data before being evaluated for potential removal.

 Standard Multi-Armed Bandit Overview